codeonlyjs/website/content/guide/routerDetails.md

 ---
 # Router Details

-This page covers the details of using CodeOnly's Router for more complex setups than those covered by [basic URL routing](routerBasics).
+This page covers use of CodeOnly's Router for more complex setups than those covered by [basic URL routing](routerBasics).